-Drug and alcohol confidential assessment, referral, and counseling are available to students at Boettcher Health Center (for more information contact ext.
+Drug and alcohol confidential assessment, referral, and counseling are available to students at the Student Health Center (for more information contact ext.
 6093).
-The Residential Life and Housing staff, student life administrators, legal counsel, human resources, and Boettcher Health Center counseling staff can provide information or counseling on the physiological, psychological, and legal aspects of drug and alcohol use.
+The Residential Life and Housing staff, student life administrators, legal counsel, Human Resources, and the Student Health Center counseling staff can provide information or counseling on the physiological, psychological, and legal aspects of drug and alcohol use.
 For more information, please contact their offices.